SoftUni-Internal/interactive-content/EN/10-State-Management/01-State-Management.md

 ## View Control

 - **Component** - enables creating fully reactive Angular applications:
-  * allows for more control over how components are rendered
+  * allows for more control over the rendering process of components
   * currently in an experimental phase

 ## Developer Tooling